Visa and residence permits

-A VISA states the reasons you are entering the Country.
+A VISA states the reasons you are entering the country.
 These can be many: Work, Freelance, Artists, Student, Marriage, and many others.
-All non-EU Citizens require a Visa for stays of longer than 3 months.
+All non-EU citizens require a visa for stays longer than 3 months.

 A Residence Permit - is permission to stay here longer than 3 months.

-Residence Permit: Aufenthaltserlaubnis or Aufenthaltstiteln.
+Residence Permit : Residence permit or residence permit.
 This is often referred to as a 'visa` but this is a misnomer - but easier to say!
-It is required for all Non-EU Citizens.
-As the name implies this is your permission to actually reside here - i.e stay longer than 3 months.
+It is required for all non-EU citizens.
+As the name implies this is your permission to actually reside here - ie stay longer than 3 months.
 You must apply for this as soon as possible after you arrive in Germany - we suggest no later than 2 months as some processing can take a month to complete.
-You apply at your local Ausländerbehörde (Foreigners Office).
+You apply at your local Foreigners Office.

 Visa and residence permits are only required for NON-EU citizens.
 Residency registration is required for everyone - German nationals included.
 To obtain a Residence Permit, Non-EU citizens will require approved health insurance and a certificate from the insurance company stating that the insurance complies with the German legal requirements.
 Spectrum International can provide this for clients who have approved insurances arranged through Spectrum.

-Residence de-Registration (Abmeldung) IMPORTANT: When you leave Germany and will no longer be classed as a registered resident here, you MUST de-register and obtain a de-registration certificate (Abmeldungschein).
-You will need this in order to terminate any contracts you have entered into whilst in Germany relative to legal requirements here, such as Health Insurance, Mobile Phones, Rental agreements etc.
+Residence de-Registration IMPORTANT: When you leave Germany and will no longer be classed as a registered resident here, you MUST de-register and obtain a de-registration certificate (Abmeldeschein) .
+You will need this in order to terminate any contracts you have entered into whilst in Germany relative to legal requirements here, such as Health Insurance, Mobile Phones, Rental Agreements etc.

-IMPORTANT: There is often speculation, rumour and comment about the acceptability of various International Health Insurances for Residence Permits - even from some Insurers, some Brokers, and individuals who may have had their insurance declined.
+IMPORTANT: There is often speculation, rumor and comment about the acceptability of various International Health Insurances for Residence Permits - even from some In surers, some Brokers, and individuals who may have had their insurance declined.
 This is invariably wrong.
 Sometimes the legislation in respect of International Insurance for example is not properly understood.
 The legislation for International Insurances is not the same as for domestic German Insurance - but that does not mean they are unacceptable.
-All International insurances provided through Spectrum are fully authorised and registered as approved to operate in Germany by the German Financial Services Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht - BaFin).
+All international insurances provided through Spectrum are fully authorized and registered as approved to operate in Germany by the German Financial Services Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht - BaFin).